SM-Shaan/task-queue-system/DOC/Lab-02/aws-deployment.md

-# Deploying and Testing the Task Queue System on AWS EC2
+# Chapter 2: Deploying and Testing the Task Queue System on AWS EC2

 This guide provides step-by-step instructions to deploy the Task Queue System (a Celery-based application with Flask, RabbitMQ, Redis, and Flower) on a signle AWS EC2 instance and test its functionality.
 The deployment uses Docker and Docker Compose for containerization.